Modules 5 and 6

 This course covers all relevant steps in the mergers and acquisition process from preliminary agreements such as the letter of intent to post-closing and integration issues.
 Other specific subjects covered are due diligence process, negotiating share purchase agreements and hostile takeovers, including defense measures and specialties of distressed M&A transactions.
 Students are exposed to the most important elements of a typical M&A transaction, including relevant contractual provisions.
 The course takes an interactive, practical approach to the topic and centers on hypothetical M&A scenarios.
 These scenarios are used to illustrate the legal and practical context in which mergers and takeovers take place.
 Throughout the course, students are asked to address these topics from the perspective of the various players in an M&A process (e.g. by negotiating a letter of intent or a share purchase agreement).

-This course in Corporate Finance introduces students to advanced financial instruments and their implications from the perspective both of capital seekers and capital providers.
-Based upon an understanding of credit risk, students differentiate between the conceptual principles of classical corporate finance as well as leveraged finance, asset finance and project finance.
+This course in Corporate Finance introduces students to advanced financial concepts and their implications from the perspective both of capital seekers and capital providers.
+Based upon an understanding of selected financial theories, students differentiate between the conceptual principles of classical corporate finance and structured finance.
 The respective financial instruments, techniques, agents and economic implications are introduced, analyzed and evaluated.
-A special focus lays on the financing of M&A transactions.
-Selected aspects of structured finance and the implications of tranched finance are examined in order to develop a sense of seemingly unlimited financial options.
+A special focus lays on the financing of large-scale transactions.
+Selected aspects of FinTech and digital finance are examined in order to develop a sense of the changing financial environment.
 Case studies and classroom discussions help to understand the problems at hand.
 Assigned readings and exercises reinforce the topics.

 Corporate Governance & Compliance

-PD Dr. Markus Stiglbauer (Corporate Governance and Compliance), Dr. Carsten Jungmann (Legal Aspects of Corporate Governance)
+Prof. Dr. Michael Wolff (Corporate Governance and Compliance), Prof. Dr. Carsten Jungmann (Legal Aspects of Corporate Governance)

 Corporate Governance and Compliance